WHMCS/developer-docs/payment-gateways/merchant-gateway.md

 );
 ```

 For a successful capture, the status should be returned as the string `success`.
+For payments that are pending and do not require an immediate payment in WHMCS, the status should be `pending`.
 For anything else, return a status that indicates the reason for failure.
 Common failure response status values include `declined` and `error`.

 The raw data you return will be recorded to the gateway log to aide in debugging.
 It can accept either a string or array.